andreeavflorea/Metrics_validation/README.md

 **Example of use:**
 - Refine:
 <pre>
-python maps_metrics_files.py -m emr2 --refine - nw 6 -p /path/to/routes.txt
+python maps_metrics_files.py -m emr2 --refine -nw 6 -p /path/to/routes.txt
 </pre>

 - Not refine:
 <pre>
-  python maps_metrics_files.py -m emr2 - nw 1 -p /path/to/routes.txt
+  python maps_metrics_files.py -m emr2 -nw 1 -p /path/to/routes.txt
 </pre>

 ### 5. Choosing the dataset split
 The evaluation pipeline relies on a JSON file that defines the dataset partitions (train, val, and test).
-The path to this JSON file must be specified inside rutas.txt, using the entry:
+The path to this JSON file must be specified inside *routes.txt*, using the entry:

 <pre>
 json_file_path = /path/to/partitions.json
 </pre>

-This JSON file contains the list of maps included in each split, and the script maps_metrics_files.py, by default, uses the test partition to compute the Phenix and Q-score metrics.
+This JSON file contains the list of maps included in each split, and the script *maps_metrics_files.py*, by default, uses the test partition to compute the Phenix and Q-score metrics.

 If you wish to compute metrics for additional maps —such as training or validation maps, or any custom subset— you may either:
 - add those maps to the existing partitions in the JSON file.
 - create a new key (e.g., “custom”), containing the names of the desired maps.

-In either case, you must update the line in maps_metrics_files.py where the selected partition is loaded.
+In either case, you must update the line in *maps_metrics_files.py* where the selected partition is loaded.
 Inside the script, you will find a clearly marked comment indicating where the selection occurs:

 <pre>
 # >>> USER: change 'test' here if you want to process a different split